 The hoover usually follows a silent treatment (which is really a break-up in disguise) and comes long after the victim has been completely devastated by the silence.
 The narcissist may hoover in several different ways and for various reasons, with each hoovering event staged according to that pathological relationship agenda he lives by.
 This is an agenda that I am all to familiar with and one that I describe in detail in my book When Love Is a Lie.

-The narcissist may 1) come back full-on by just showing up, picking up right where he left off and thus laying the groundwork for the next discard which will be more crippling to the victim than all the ones before, or 2) not being quite finished where he’s at but still wanting to prepare ahead for a possible return to you, he’ll hoover with a sporadic text or an email or he’ll ring your phone (hanging up before you answer) from either his number or one he knows you’ll recognize and associate with him.
-And if you try to call him back, its more than likely that he still may not pick up because this particular style of hoover is intended to be more of a warning or warm-up to get you feeling anxious, confused, and maybe even quietly excited about his possible return.
+The narcissist may 1) come back full-on by just showing up and expecting to pick up right where he left off (without a single repercussion), thus laying the groundwork for the next discard (which comes quicker and will be more crippling than all the ones before), or 2) not quite finished where he’s at (but still wanting to prepare for the possible return to you), he’ll begin hoovering with a sporadic text or an email or he’ll ring your phone (hanging up before you answer) from either his number or one he knows you’ll recognize and associate with him.
+With the second type of hoover, any attempts to return the text, call, or email will likely go unanswered because the intention here is not to actually communicate with you but rather to warm-up the situation…to get you feeling anxious, confused, and maybe even quietly excited about his possible return.
 Whatever tactic he uses, the intention is to keep your mind spinning with “what-if’s” so that you never get a chance to move on from the pain he has caused you.
 Nothing a narcissist ever does is random and that’s a fact.